Reasons why Vietnam visa denied?

 Consequences of being denied entry to Vietnam

-Being denied entry can have serious practical and emotional repercussions:
+Being denied entry can have serious physical and emotional repercussions:

 Blacklisting